-In 2016, Restaurant Technologies' automated oil management system helped eliminate more than 11 million plastic and 11 million cardboard containers from landfills, saving 8.8 million cubic feet of landfill space.
+In 2018, Restaurant Technologies' automated oil management system helped eliminate more than 13.6 million plastic jugs and 10,501 tons of trash from landfills, saving 10.9 million cubic feet of landfill space.
 Shake Shack, a Restaurant Technologies customer, eliminated packaging from the oil management process altogether - avoiding the disposal of 24,384 pounds of trash, the equivalent of what 124 dumpsters hold.
+15

-Restaurant Technologies eliminates more than 11 million plastic jugs in a box, or jibs, and 11 million cardboard containers from landfills every year.
+Restaurant Technologies eliminates more than 13 million plastic jugs in a box, or jibs, and 10,500 tons of trash from landfills every year.
 By eliminating the number of jibs, the company is also helping to reduce the amount of wasted residual oil left in containers, which could cost restaurants more than \$500 per year.